xiaoluoboding/astrolabe/README.md

-# Throidal
+# astrolabe
-Manage your github stars with one app.
+Manage your GitHub stars with one app.

 # State of the Art